-Anyone, anywhere, of any age, can become a Kindness Cards for Kids Partner and help cultivate compassion year-round to children affected by pediatric cancer or chronic illness.
+Anyone, anywhere, of any age, can become a Kindness Cards Partner and help cultivate compassion year-round to children affected by pediatric cancer or chronic illness.

 This wonderful program of The Valentine Project is a great way to use your time and talent to create personalized greeting cards that spread love, hope, and joy ❤ to kids throughout the United States all year long!
 Why do we do it?
 Because who doesn’t like to get mail!?
 These children’s lives are challenging, so let’s show them there are people out there who care.

-So, gather your friends, family, or group and make some Kindness Cards for Kids.
+So, gather your friends, family, or group and make some Kindness Cards.
 As you make the cards you’re not only raising awareness and opening your heart, but you’re guaranteed to have some fun and share a few laughs in the process!
 It’s a great activity for all ages.

 Here’s How it Works: